The Law and Philosophy Workshop will be taking a hiatus in 2021-22.

 The Law and Philosophy Workshop meets thirteen times throughout the year, mostly in fall and winter quarters, and always on Monday afternoons, 4:00-6:00 pm.
 In 2020-21, it was co-taught by Brian Leiter and the Law-Philosophy Postdoctoral fellow, Max Etchemendy.
 The theme for 2020-21 was “Recent Work in General Jurisprudence.”

 Students are admitted by permission of the two instructors.
-They should email a CV and a statement (reasons for interest in the course, relevant background in law and/or philosophy) to the instructors by September 20 each year.
-Usual participants include graduate students in philosophy, political science, and divinity, and law students.
-Anyone who wants to be on the email list for the papers, and also if they want to read a particular paper, should contact Lorrie Wehrs at email@example.com.
+They should submit a c.v. and a statement (reasons for interest in the course, relevant background in law and/or philosophy) to the instructors by e-mail by September 20.
+Ph.D. students in Philosophy and Political Theory and law students do not need permission.
+Usual participants include graduate students in philosophy, political science, divinity, and law students.
+Anyone who wants to be on the email list for the papers, and also if they want to read a particular paper, should contact Lorrie Wehrs.